Introduction to KuCoin

 Sign in to KuCoin.

-Hover over Orders and click Spot Trade History.
-Click the grey button Export History in the top right.
+Navigate to your dashboard and click Download CSV in the sidebar to the left.
+Click the button Export in the top right.

-Choose File type .csv and click the button Confirm(5 Times Remaining).
+Choose File type .csv and click the button Confirm(5 Times Remaining) on the bottom.

 Common issues when calculating your KuCoin taxes